squeaktoy/hearth/README.md

 the init system and a directory to serve as its root.
 Hearth provides a set of basic utilities for use with the runtime.
 These utilities are called Kindling and can be found in the [corresponding directory](./kindling).
 Kindling's root and init system can be built with the script found in the tools directory.

-A cargo alias is provided for ease of use.
+A Cargo alias is provided for ease of use:

 ```sh
 cargo build-root # build Kindling using the build script.